typestyle/typestyle.github.io/src/docs/intro.md

 The DOM `style` attribute is not enough to cater for things like psuedo states and media queries.
 We provide a simple *zero config* `style` function that gives you all the power of CSS with all the safety and maintainability of TypeScript / JavaScript.

-# About `csx`
+# Utilities

 TypeStyle core is actually **very** small (~1k) and you are free to use just that.
 However this guide and TypeStyle is designed to be approachable by both beginner and expert CSS devs.
+So we provide utilities that are mentioned next.

+# About `csx`
-Hence it has `csx` sections (a sub library `typestyle/lib/csx` that ships with typestyle) as we are trying to help beginners use CSS effectively:
+We have `csx` sections (a sub library `typestyle/lib/csx` that ships with typestyle) as we are trying to help beginners use CSS effectively:

-* helps you manage common CSS properties like `padding`, `margin` and **colors**.
+* helps you manage CSS properties e.g. **colors** and create typed vers

+# About `csstips`

+Provided as a seperate library `npm install csstips`).
+Provides utilities for pagesetup / CSS normalization along with mixins and mixin creators.

 * it essentially documents CSS tips that people might not be familiar with.
 * gives names to these CSS tips.